 Goodwill represents the difference between amounts paid on the cost of a business combination and the acquirer's interest in the fair value of the Group's share of its identifiable assets and liabilities of the acquiree at the date of acquisition.
 Subsequent to initial recognition, goodwill is measured at cost less accumulated amortisation and accumulated impairment losses.
-Goodwill is amortised on a straight line basis to the Consolidated statement of comprehensive income over its useful economic life which is considered to be nine years.
+Goodwill is amortised on a straight line basis to the Consolidated statement of comprehensive income over its useful economic life which is considered to be nine

-3. Judgments in applying accounting policies and key sources of estimation uncertainty
+Judgments in applying accounting policies and key sources of estimation uncertainty

 Goodwill on business combinations is amortised over its useful economic life.
-The useful economic life in respect of the goodwill arising on the acquisition of Teckskills Organisation (formally Tech Partnership Degrees) is considered to be nine years.
+The useful economic life in respect of the goodwill arising on the acquisition of TechSkills Organisation is considered to be nine years.